-- The synchronized reserve market structure was evaluated as not competitive due to high levels of supplier concentration in the MAD Reserve Subzone. - Participant behavior was evaluated as competitive because the market rules require all available reserves to offer at cost-based offers. - Market performance was evaluated as competitive because the interaction of participant behavior with the market design results in competitive prices.
-In an attempt to counter poor synchronized reserve performance, PJM unilaterally and inappropriately extended the first step of the
+- The synchronized reserve market structure was evaluated as not competitive due to moderate levels of supplier concentration in the MAD Reserve Subzone. - Participant behavior was evaluated as competitive because the market rules require all available reserves to offer at cost-based offers. - Market performance was evaluated as competitive because the interaction of participant behavior with the market design results in competitive prices.
+In an attempt to counter poor synchronized reserve performance, PJM unilaterally and inappropriately extended the first step of the operating reserve demand curve (ORDC) for synchronized reserve, known as the synchronized reserve reliability requirement, in May 2023.

-- operating reserve demand curve (ORDC) for synchronized reserve, known as the synchronized reserve reliability requirement, in May 2023. - Market design was evaluated as effective.
-PJM adopted reforms, including several based on MMU recommendations, removing both physical and economic withholding from the market.
-Significant communications technology issues when calling resources during synchronized reserve events result in slow response from resources.
+- Market design was evaluated as effective.
+PJM adopted reforms, including several based on MMU recommendations, removing both physical and economic withholding from the market. - Significant communications technology issues when calling resources during synchronized reserve events have resulted in slow response from resources.
+PJM has planned reforms to improve reserve deployment speed.

-The MMU analyzed measures of market structure, conduct and performance for the PJM Nonsynchronized Reserve Market for the first six months of 2024.
+The MMU analyzed measures of market structure, conduct and performance for the PJM Nonsynchronized Reserve Market for the first nine months of 2024.